open-telemetry/opentelemetry.io/content/en/ecosystem/integrations.md

 spelling: cSpell:ignore containerd buildx quarkus
 ---

-A non-exhaustive list of libraries, services or apps which integrate OpenTelemetry **natively** to emit traces, metrics and logs.
+A non-exhaustive list of libraries, services and apps that integrate OpenTelemetry **natively** to emit traces, metrics and logs.

 {{% ecosystem/integrations-table %}}